olivertomic/hoggormPlot/docs/_build/html/_sources/conveniencePlots.rst.txt

 ==============================

-This is an overview of available **convenience plotting functions** in HoggormPlot.
+This is an overview of available **convenience plotting functions** in hoggormplot.
 They are based on the main plot function ``hoggorm.main_plot.plot`` and provide simplified interfaces for interactive use.